pharo-contributions/OSSubprocess/README.md

 ##Running the tests
-You need to run the tests of the package `'OSSubprocess-Tests'`.
+You need to run the tests of the package `OSSubprocess-Tests`.
 The current test coverage is about 65%.

 ## Contributing